moonclash/delilah-project/README.md

 - Responsive container

 - A centered container with a default maximum width of `1200px` that scales down on smaller screens
 - Responsive 12 column grid

-  - 12 grid layout built with flexbox - choose the number of columns desired in a row and the framework distributes their sizes accordingly.
+- 12 grid responsive layout built with flexbox - choose the number of columns desired in a row and the framework distributes their sizes accordingly.
+The grid will adjust itself accordingly on different screen sizes

+- Browser resets
+  - Every browser renders certain elements in its own way.
+To eliminate inconsistency between browsers, there is a normalize file that brings default browser styling to a consistent way

+ - Typography
+  - Pre-built typography that creates various font sizes, font rendering, line-heights and letter spacing